GustavEikaas/easy-dotnet.nvim/README.md

-dotnet.build()              -- Run dotnet build in the project dotnet.build_solution()     -- Run dotnet build in the solution dotnet.build_quickfix()     -- Build dotnet project and open build errors in quickfix list dotnet.get_debug_dll()      -- Return the dll from the bin/debug folder
+dotnet.build()              -- Run dotnet build in the project dotnet.build_solution()     -- Run dotnet build in the solution dotnet.build_quickfix()     -- Build dotnet project and open build errors in quickfix list dotnet.clean()              -- Run dotnet clean in the project dotnet.get_debug_dll()      -- Return the dll from the bin/debug folder
 ```